Learning and Teaching Grants at UTAS

 - draws on the experiences of previous grant winners and TILT support staff to enhance institutional understanding of learning and teaching projects and the grant writing process.

 The online PPLP for Grants resource has modules that will assist individuals who are developing and writing a nationally competitive learning and teaching grant proposal for submission under the Office for Learning and Teaching Grants and Projects Program.
-There is also an additional module added in 2015 that will assist internal Teaching Development Grant applicants.
+There is an additional module to assist internal Teaching Development Grant applicants.

 The OLT modules are delivered in a two-staged process, the PPLP for Grants online resource called – Getting Ready, Getting Writing – that will assist staff to: